Site

 buyers, walk away.
 Screening buyers is just 1 indication of caring

 about their pups for life.
-ALL purchase conditions and

 requirements (including what happens to the